Targeted Sequencing And Resequencing Market Size and Share

 Geography Analysis

-Asia-Pacific is the growth engine, advancing at 24.33% CAGR as national precision-medicine initiatives scale.
+The Asia-Pacific region is the growth engine, advancing at a 24.33% CAGR as national precision-medicine initiatives scale.
 China’s BGI Genomics rebounded after earlier regulatory scrutiny, leveraging export-compliant DNBSEQ instruments to win tenders in Southeast Asia.
-Japan’s reimbursement of tumor-agnostic panels and South Korea’s National Biobank expansion further widen addressable volume.
+Japan’s reimbursement of tumor-agnostic panels and South Korea’s National Biobank expansion further widen the addressable volume.
 India’s contract-research sector offers cost-efficient genomic testing to global pharma, redirecting trial samples that once flowed to U.S. central labs.
 Regional diversity imposes regulatory fragmentation, yet local validation studies increasingly adopt global quality frameworks, smoothing market entry.
-These trends collectively position Asia-Pacific for incremental share gains inside the targeted sequencing market.
+These trends collectively position Asia-Pacific for incremental share gains inside the targeted sequencing and resequencing market.

 Europe maintains steady momentum underpinned by the European Medicines Agency’s synchronized review of drugs and companion diagnostics.
 National health-technology-assessment bodies in Germany and France now recognize genomic profiling’s budget impact beyond oncology, opening paths for cardiogenomics and metabolic-disorder panels.
 However, slower economic growth constrains capital budgets, delaying instrument refresh cycles.
 Latin America and the Middle East & Africa remain nascent but show rising import volumes for reagent rental systems that minimize upfront spend.
 Together, these regions contribute diversification that cushions currency or policy shocks affecting any single geography.